+In 2024, the Company repurchased 4.3 million shares of its common stock for \$900 million.
+At December 31, 2024, the Company remained authorized by the Board of Directors to repurchase up to approximately \$2.3 billion in shares of its common stock.
+There is no time limit on this authorization.
 In 2023, the Company repurchased 6.4 million shares of its common stock for \$1.15 billion.
-At December 31, 2023, the Company remained authorized to repurchase up to approximately \$3.2 billion in shares of its common stock.
-There is no time limit on this authorization.
-In 2022, the Company repurchased 12.2 million shares of its common stock for \$1.9 billion.